 - 1 loaf Sourdough Bread

 - Using a mortar and pestle, smash the rosemary, thyme, pepper, celery seed, fennel seed and pepper flakes enough that they remain whole but are broken to more easily release flavor.
+Alternatively, use a Mini Prep Chopper and pulverize the spices just to break apart.

 - Ladle shrimp and broth into bowls and serve with plenty of sliced crusty bread, for soaking up the delicious broth.